 That is totally normal.
 And it’s okay too.

-I often come across as brave on this blog because I’ve hitchhiked solo and traveled solo in Africa, which some people think is scary, but I am honestly not the poster child for bravery.
-I was scared shitless of traveling by myself.
+I think I come across as brave on this blog because I’ve hitchhiked solo and traveled solo in Africa, which some people think is scary, but I am honestly not the poster child for bravery.
+I was terrified of traveling by myself.

-I think it’s totally normal for you to be scared before you try something you’ve never tried before, specially if you’re finding it hard to get support from those around you, but that doesn’t mean you need to cancel everything and stay home.
+So please don’t think you’re alone or that you’re not brave enough if you’re scared to go it alone.
+It’s totally normal for you to be scared before you try something you’ve never tried before, especially if you’re finding it hard to get support from those around you, but that doesn’t mean you need to cancel everything and stay home.
 Here are a few ways to combat the fears:

 Give Your Fears Names

 The more I have practiced mindfulness meditation the more I have learned to observe my thoughts as just what they are – things coming into my mind, usually with the intention of helping me even though they do the opposite.
 But they are just thoughts and they are not me.
 They do not have to define me.

 Sometimes it helps to just say to them, “oh hey, pain!”, “oh hey, fear!”
 Kind of like acknowledging a little barking dog or a cricket that makes a whole lot of noise for its tiny body.